-1. Click START VIRTUALIZATION as the restore process.
+1. Click START VIRTUALIZATION under the Virtualization restore option.

-2. Check the box next to the name of the machine you wish to restore.
+2. On the Virtualization card that appears, check the box next to the name of the machine you wish to restore.

-After you select the agent and recovery point, the menu will expand.
-In the new fields, enter the following information:
+4. After you select the agent and recovery point, the Virtualization card will expand to include CPU, RAM, and Network options.
+Enter the following information:

-- RAM: Enter the amount of system RAM to devote to the restore.
+- RAM: Enter the amount of system RAM to assign to the restore.

 The Recovery Launchpad will create and boot a virtual machine from the selected recovery point.
 When the boot process completes, you can log into the VM and work from it as you would on your production machine.